allenai/cached_path/README.md

 # cached_path

-A file utility library for downloading, caching, and accessing dataset files.
+A file utility library that provides a unified, simple interface for accessing both local and remote files.
+This can be used behind other APIs that need to access files agnostic to where they are located.

 <p align="center">
     <a href="https://github.com/allenai/cached_path/actions">